Tailor Brands logo

 Each business uses the pass-through tax structure, avoiding double taxation because all profits and losses pass to the owners (or shareholders) who report them on their tax returns.
 When you’ve chosen your business structure, your next step is registering it:

 Step#5.
-Register your Business In Iowa
+Register your business in Iowa

 To run your business structure in Iowa, you must first register it with the relevant government department.